UAlbanyArchives/arclight_integration_project/discovery_storage_spec.md

 1. The `context.txt` file if it is present within a digital object folder.
 2. A single file within a `txt` representation folder.
 This will be skipped if there is multiple per-canvas files.
-3. All the text from HOCR files within a `ocr` representation folder.
+3. All the text from HOCR files within a `hocr` representation folder.

 ## 8. `metadata.yml` fields